Leticia-Chamarelli/Leticia-Chamarelli/README.md

 </div>

 <p>
-  A passionate tech student from Brazil, powered by Coca-Cola, not coffee! 🥤<br/>
+  Junior Software Engineer from Brazil, powered by Coca-Cola, not coffee! 🥤<br/>

   When I'm not coding, you can find me diving into a good book. 📚